 Customer support can also be gamified for the customer.
 For instance, an organization can reward customers for unavoidable on-hold times, honoring their time with points or rewards for every minute spent on hold.
 There could also be rewards given to customers who solve their own problems using automated channels.

 How Helpshift Supports Gamification

 Because Helpshift is a sophisticated customer service platform that enables a range of support methods, it’s possible to use the technology in conjunction with gamification techniques.
-For instance, Helpshift supports customer self-service in the form of an AI-powered answer bot that can deflect customers to your knowledge base so they can solve their own problems.
+For instance, Helpshift supports customer self-service in the form of an AI-powered QuickSearch Bot that can deflect customers to your knowledge base so they can solve their own problems.